Death Valley and the Eastern Sierra Nevada Mountains Workshop — 2026

 In the reviews, we’ll focus on the complete process from initial vision to finished photograph.
 We’ll dive into the heart of your work and your photographic goals, unlocking ideas that you may never have considered in your thought process.
 These sessions will not only reveal things about your work that you never consciously recognized; they’ll also provide new paths to explore in making your photographs.
 All reviews will be done in the most encouraging and supportive way possible.
 They’ll be totally honest—no pandering allowed—but, with an open mind, the reviews of your work will boost you to levels you never believed possible.

-Accommodations have already been secured at the Dow Villa Motel in Lone Pine for the duration of the workshop.
-Once you sign up for the workshop, you'll be asked for your room preference—either a single or shared room—and your accommodations are taken care of.
-You simply pay for your room at the desk when you arrive for the workshop.
-(If you plan to camp or make your own motel reservation elsewhere, just let the workshop know.
-We accept that, as well.)
+Accommodations have already been secured both Death Valley and Lone Pine for the duration of the workshop.
+Once you sign up for the workshop, you'll be asked for your room preference—either a single or shared room in motel, or camping nearby—and your motel accommodations are taken care of (you don’t have to do anything until you arrive and pay for your room).
+If you plan to camp or make your own motel reservation elsewhere, just let the workshop know.
+We accept that, as well.

 Covid-19 is still not defeated or fully contained.
 We recommend all participants—students and instructors alike—to be up-to-date with the latest anti-Covid boosters.
 Let’s try to be as safe as possible.